Publicaton year: 2008

 In total, 25 % of all page views in Web4Health occur because someone clicked on a link in a Google search result, and only 12 % of all page views occur because someone clicked on a link in a search result from the QuickAsk internal question-answering system!
 Probably people are accustomed to bad internal search engines on most web sites and therefore do not use the one we have.

-An important conclusion from this is that it is twice as important to help Google users find pages on our web site, than to help users find pages using our internal natural-language question-answering system.
+An important conclusion from this is that it is twice as important to help Google users find pages on our web site, as to help users find pages using our internal natural-language question-answering system.
 And since 61 % click on links in the web site, having a good set of links between pages is also more important than optimizing the QuickAsk system!

 To help Google users find pages, we have been using two commercial data bases called WordTracker and KeywordDiscovery.
 Wordtracker contains three million search engine queries made during the last 2 months.
 For each page in Web4Health, you can select suitable search strings which are common according to WordTracker, and which are appropriate for the page.
 These search strings are then inserted in the title, and once or twice more, in the text, since Google mainly indexes web pages by their title.
 KeywordDiscovery has a much larger data base, buts all entries not so recent.
 We also use the log files of our own natural-language question-answering system, in order to know which are the most popular questions.